35up/http-client/README.md

 ```
 The returned value is a promise with decoded response body.

-In case response fails method throws an exception of type `HttpError`
+In case response fails, method throws an exception of type `HttpError`

 `HttpError` inherits from `Error` class has following extra properties: